 “Far and away the best prize that life has to offer is the chance to work hard at work worth doing.” – Theodore Roosevelt

 Tropical Smoothie shows me the diverse patchwork of the human quilt every day, usually in seemingly mundane ways.
-From the puzzle of our differences and what may seem to be nonsense, there is compatibility and order.
+From the puzzle of differences and what may seem to be nonsense, there is compatibility and order.

 Today a woman ordered our bacon, cheese and egg wrap, only she wanted it without cheese and egg, and she wanted the bacon on the side.